Princeton, New Jersey: Merger of borough and township

+As of 2025 the town is finally looking into a complete zoning overhaul.
+The town government is looking into allowing reduced parking requirements, and more "grandmother" apartments, among other changes.

 Federal, state and county representation

 Princeton is located in the 12th Congressional District and is part of New Jersey's 16th state legislative district.

 Politics

 As of March 2011, there were a total of 18,049 registered voters in Princeton (a sum of the former borough and township's voters), of which 9,184 (50.9%) were registered as Democrats, 2,140 (11.9%) were registered as Republicans and 6,703 (37.1%) were registered as unaffiliated.
 There were 22 voters registered as Libertarians or Greens.